smithy-lang/smithy/docs/source/spec/http-protocol-compliance-tests.rst

     * - protocol
       - ``string``
       - **Required**.
-A shape ID that targets a shape marked with the ``protocolDefinition`` trait.
+A shape ID that targets a shape marked with the :ref:`protocolDefinition-trait` trait.
 Because Smithy services can support multiple protocols, each test MUST specify which protocol is under test.
     * - code
       - ``integer``
       - **Required**.
 The expected HTTP response status code.